leithdm/milestone-project-3/README.md

 ## Overview

 Exhibit Art is a place for artists to show-case their work and a place for potential buyers to connect with the artists.
-You can play the deployed site [here](https://leithdm.github.io/milestone-project-3/).
+You can view the deployed site [here](https://leithdm.github.io/milestone-project-3/).

 <br/>